chenkeliang1209/chenkeliang1209.github.io/README.md

 ## 📚 Education & Research
 - **2023 – Present**
   B.S. in Physics, Central China Normal University (CCNU)
-  Visiting Student at the Purple Mountain Observatory (NAOC)
+  Visiting Student at School of Astronomy and Space Science (Purple Mountain Observatory, CAS), University of Science and Technology of China
   Working on SIDM halo structure and density profile modeling

 ---